jgirardet/sublack/README.rst

     Should not be changed.
 Only needed on some OSX platforms.

 * black_use_blackd:
     Use blackd instead of black.
-Default is false.
+Default = false.

 * black_blackd_server_host:
     default = "localhost",